camunda/blog.camunda.org/content/post/2016/07/camunda-bpm-760-alpha2-released.md

 You can find more information about DRGs in the [reference guide](https://docs.camunda.org/manual/latest/reference/dmn11/drg/) and an example on [GitHub](https://github.com/camunda/camunda-bpm-examples/tree/master/dmn-engine/dmn-engine-drg).

 Note that you can't model DRGs in the Camunda Modeler, yet.
-We will add the support in further releases.
+We will add support in future releases.

 # New Tasks Dashboard in Cockpit